About the course

 Modular course fees

 The fees for this course are charged on a modular basis.
-You will pay a programme or registration fee and an additional fee for each module studied.
-This registration fee is split into four instalments, which are due at or before the beginning of each year of study.
+You will pay one programme or registration fee and an additional fee for each module studied.
+The registration fee is split into four instalments, which are due at or before the beginning of each year of study.
 This MSc can be undertaken in a minimum of two and a maximum of four years and all instalments will be due regardless of duration of study.
+Students must complete ten modules, together with a masters'-level project and dissertation.
+The cost of the project module is included in the MSc registration fee.
 Extension fees will apply at £100 per term beyond the four years.

 Fees for the 2016-17 academic year (up to and including Trinity Term 2017 intake)